On Tour (2010 film)

 On Tour (Tournée) is a 2010 internationally co-produced comedy-drama film directed by Mathieu Amalric.
 It stars Amalric himself as a producer who brings an American Neo-Burlesque troupe to France, played by genuine performers Mimi Le Meaux, Kitten on the Keys, Dirty Martini, Julie Atlas Muz, Evie Lovelle and Roky Roulette.
 In a road movie narrative, the plot follows the troupe as they tour French port cities with their show, which was performed for actual audiences during the production.
 The inspiration for the film was a book by Colette about her experience from music halls in the early 20th century, and a part of Amalric's aim was to translate the sentiment of the book to a modern setting.

 The film premiered at the 2010 Cannes Film Festival where it won the FIPRESCI Award, the festival's main prize from film critics.
-Amalric also received the Best Director Award.
+Amalric also received the Best Director Award, and the film was a nominee for the inaugural Queer Palm.